ericbaril72/CoreMP135/README.md

 https://stackoverflow.com/questions/53374999/custom-u-boot-environment-variables-using-buildroot

+## CoreMP135 Bootup process
+1- On power-up, the CPU checks BOOTn pins ( 1-0-1 ) and starts loading from SD card.

+2- SDcard first partition contains linux U-BOOT
+U-Boot is a bootloader that does minor CPU initialisation and starts loading the linux kernel file based on u-boot config, the kernel file might need to be signed and/or encrypted u-boot initialize the uart terminal pins, the base  LCD init with startup-logo

+3- Linux kernel start

-# Change UBOOT displayed Logo
+## Change UBOOT displayed Logo
 On device power-up, a CoreMP135 logo gets shown within 1-2 seconds.
 This one is transfered to the LCD via spi via the UBOOT bootloader command "show_logo"

 Whitin your (workpath)/CoreMP135_buildroot  Directory
 > make uboot-menuconfig
 --> Boot options > Autoboot options > Delay in seconds before automatically booting = 0   ( way faster ! )